Building the Blocks for Healthcare Infrastructure - Shaping Australia's future

 This opens a range of opportunity for those working in the construction sector.
 The new and extended COVID-19 economic support measures include $15.2 billion in additional commitments to health infrastructure projects across Australia.

-The National Primary Heath Care Strategy identified that Australia’s health system faces significant challenges due to the growing burden of chronic disease, an ageing population, workforce pressures and unacceptable inequities in health outcome and access to services.
+The National Primary Health Care Strategy identified that Australia’s health system faces significant challenges due to the growing burden of chronic disease, an ageing population, workforce pressures and unacceptable inequities in health outcome and access to services.

 On 29th May 2020 the Commonwealth, States, and Territories entered in to a new agreement through the addendum to the National Health Reform Agreement 2020-21 to 2024-25.
 The new addendum maintains a commitment to ensuring equitable access to public hospitals for all Australians and provides certainty for the role of the Administrator and the NHFB into the future.
 As part of the health reform the Australian Government will contribute about $133.6 billion to the health sector during this period.
-These funds are distributed across the above-mentioned areas of heath.
+These funds are distributed across the above-mentioned areas of health.

 The Liverpool Health and Academic Precinct, under delivery, will provide a significant boost in health services to South Western Sydney’s growing population.
 Source: https://www.hinfra.health.nsw.gov.au/